tastyware/tastytrade/README.rst

 .. inclusion-marker

-A simple, reverse-engineered SDK for Tastytrade built on their (mostly) public API.
+A simple, reverse-engineered SDK for Tastytrade built on their (now mostly public) API.
 This will allow you to create trading algorithms for whatever strategies you may have quickly and painlessly in Python.

 Installation
 ------------